Programs

 Community Development Block Grant (CDBG)

-Congress created the Community Development Block Grant (CDBG) Program via the Housing and Community Development Act of 1974 (“the Act”).
-The primary objective of Title I (of the Act)
+Congress created the Community Development Block Grant (CDBG) program via the Housing and Community Development Act of 1974 (“the Act”).
+The main purpose of Title I of this Act is to encourage the growth of sustainable urban communities by offering adequate housing and a suitable living environment.
+This program also expands economic opportunities, particularly for individuals with low to moderate income.

-Each jurisdiction’s plan and strategies for using its CDBG allocation are described in its Consolidated Plan(PDF, 14MB) a master plan submitted to the Department of Housing and Urban Development (HUD) for approval every (5) years.
-In addition to its Five-Year Plan, jurisdictions must also develop and submit a One-Year Action Plan in order to receive its annual allocation of CDBG dollars.
+Each jurisdiction’s plan and strategies for using its CDBG allocation are described in its Consolidated Plan(PDF, 14MB).
+This master plan is submitted to the Department of Housing and Urban Development (HUD) for approval every five years.
+In addition to the Five-Year Plan, jurisdictions must also prepare and submit a One-Year Action Plan to receive their annual allocation of CDBG funds.

-Citizen participation is a critical component in the development of the Consolidated Plan (Five-Year Plan) and Action Plan (One-Year Plan).
-Each jurisdiction must actively solicit—and consider—public input when designing its plan for community development, Emergency Shelter Grant (ESG), and HOME programs.
-In Kansas City, KS, the plan-development process begins in early spring as part of the Unified Government’s annual budget process, culminating in early August with adoption of the budget.
+Public participation is crucial in creating the Consolidated Plan (Five-Year Plan) and Action Plan (One-Year Plan).
+Every jurisdiction must engage the public and consider their input when developing its plan for community development, Emergency Shelter Grant (ESG), and HOME programs.
+In Kansas City, KS, the plan-development process starts in early spring as part of the Unified Government's annual budget process and ends in early August with the adoption of the budget.

 The UG provides HOME funds to CHDO’s primarily for:

-A CHDO is a housing partner that is a private, non-profit entity organized under state and/or local laws.
-CHDO’s are tax-exempt, and they provide decent and affordable housing to low- and moderate-income persons at or below 80% of the HUD Income Limits.
-CHDO’s must conform to government standards for financial management, have demonstrated the capacity to carry out activities assisted with HOME funds, and have a history of serving the community where their HOME funds are spent.
-One-third (1/3) of a CHDO’s board of directors must consist of residents that represent low to moderate income neighborhoods.
+A CHDO is a private, non-profit housing partner organized under state or local laws.
+They are tax-exempt and provide decent and affordable housing to low and moderate income individuals or families whose income is at or below 80% of the HUD Income Limits.
+A CHDO must meet government standards for financial management, demonstrate the capacity to carry out activities assisted with HOME funds, and have a history of serving the community where their HOME funds are spent.
+In addition, one-third of a CHDO's board of directors must consist of residents representing low to moderate-income neighborhoods.

-A minimum of 15% of the HOME funds allocated to the UG are set aside for Community Housing Development Organizations (CHDO’s) for housing development.
+A minimum of 15% of HOME funds allocated to UG are reserved for Community Housing Development Organizations (CHDOs) for housing development.

 HUD Guidance for CHDO's